Who's Behind Listverse?

 Ed and Lorraine Warren became involved when London police officers reported being attacked by a werewolf.
 Ed said:

 This was the first case of lycanthropy that we had ever come across.
-I interviewed the police officers that were actually attacked by this man.
+I interviewed the police officers that this man actually attacked.
 Now he stands about [170 centimeters (5’7″)] and weighs about [68 kilograms (150 lb)].
 But he would take some of these [police officers] who were well over [183 centimeters (6’0″)], and he would throw them around like they were kindling wood.

 In 1989, the Warrens convinced Ramsey to come to their church in Connecticut and undergo an exorcism.
-During the event, Ramsey’s face contorted and he launched on the exorcist.
+During the event, Ramsey’s face contorted, and he launched at the exorcist.
 Then all was calm, and the exorcism was a success.
 Since then, there have been no more incidents recorded.

 1 The Amityville Horror